Pariahakimi/All-Purpose_Bookstore/README.md

 # All-Purpose-Bookstore
-Console application to demonstrate interaction with MS SQL Database
+C# Console application to demonstrate interaction with MS SQL Database, and custom-built normalized tables.